 Good for: Babies and adults with curly hair.

-Era Organics natural formula includes chamomile, sunflower oil, calendula oil, and beeswax, all proven ingredients in combating cradle cap, baby eczema, rashes, dry skin, and more.
-When baby’s hair grows out, this ointment will ensure it stays moisturized without harmful chemicals.
+Why it’s great: This moisturizer is excellent for both skin and hair, which is perfect for bald newborns or even for baby acne.
+Era Organics natural formula includes chamomile, sunflower oil, calendula oil, and beeswax, which are all proven ingredients in combating cradle cap, baby eczema, rashes, dry skin, and more.
+When your baby’s hair grows out, this ointment will ensure it stays moisturized without harmful chemicals.

 Keep in mind: For babies with thinner hair, try diluting this product with water so it doesn’t weigh down the hair.

+Why it’s great: For babies with slow or uneven hair growth, this is a magic potion for growing copious amounts of healthy baby hair.
 This product is packed with nutrients recommended to safely and naturally stimulate your baby’s hair follicles quickly.
-This scalp stimulator is the perfect solution for bald babies or babies with uneven hair growth, and you can use it at any age on wet or dry hair.
+This scalp stimulator is the perfect solution for bald babies or babies with uneven hair growth.
+It’s also safe to use at any age and on wet or dry hair.

 Keep in mind: This is a more fragrant option, so you may want to dilute this for children sensitive to smells.

-Good for: Parents looking to grow baby’s hair more quickly.
+Good for: Parents looking to help grow their baby’s hair more quickly.